jadedhound/shadowdark_campaign/content/classes/fighter.md

 **Hit Points:** 1d8 per level

-**Hauler.** Add your Constitution modifier, if positive, to your gear slots.
+**Grit (Passive).** Choose Strength or Dexterity.
+You have advantage on checks of that type to overcome an opposing force, such as kicking open a stuck door (Strength) or slipping free of rusty chains (Dexterity).

 **Weapon Mastery.** Choose one type of weapon, such as longswords.
 You gain +1 to attack and damage with that weapon type.
 In addition, add half your level to these rolls (round down).

-**Grit.** Choose Strength or Dexterity.
-You have advantage on checks of that type to overcome an opposing force, such as kicking open a stuck door (Strength) or slipping free of rusty chains (Dexterity).

 ## Fighter Talents